 Knowing how much your home is worth is important, even if you don't plan to sell any time soon.
 Here are some tips to help you determine how much your home is worth in today's market.

-Are you thinking about buying a home in Kent, Washington in 2017 or 2018?
+Summary: Are you thinking about buying a home in Kent, Washington in 2020 or 2021?
 If so, you might want to consider making your move sooner rather than later.
 In this article, we’ll go over what the real estate market is like right now in Kent, and where it’s expected to be over the coming months.

 Real Estate Forecast for Kent, Washington

-A recent housing market forecast for Kent, issued by the real estate research team at Zillow, predicted that the median home price in the city would rise by 6.5% over the next 12 months.
-This outlook was issued in July 2017, so it extends into the summer of 2018.
+A recent housing market forecast for Kent, issued by the real estate research team at Zillow, predicted that the median home price in the city would rise by 5.3% over the next 12 months.
+This outlook was issued in April 2020, so it extends into the spring of 2021.

 Above-Average Home Price Gains

-Real estate markets across the Seattle metro area, including Kent, have been outpacing the nation over the last couple of years.
+Real estate markets across the Seattle metro area, including Kent, have been outpacing the nation over the recent past.
 Home prices in the area have risen well above national averages, and this is largely the result of a skewed supply and demand situation.

 In short, there just aren’t enough homes listed for sale to satisfy the current level of demand.
 While the inventory crunch is most pronounced in Seattle proper, it is also affecting the surrounding real estate markets like Kent, Washington.

 While there has been an uptick in residential real estate construction, it’s still not enough to keep up with demand.
 There continues to be a skewed supply and demand situation that is a big driver in rising prices.
 For the rest of 2020, and into 2021, the forecast for the Kent housing market calls for steadily rising prices due to strong demand and limited supply.